SESYNC-ci/sesync-ci.github.io/quickstart/_drafts/2021-02-26-QDA-Software.md

 # Using QDA software

 QDA software assists with organizing, annotating, searching and displaying your data.
 You can import your data into QDA software so all of your data to exist in one location and is directly linked to all project files.
-There are a variety qualitative techniques supported by QDA software such as:
+There are a variety of qualitative techniques supported by QDA software, such as:

 * Coding and classifying
 * Writing memos and descriptions